 Tomoe from Sasameki Koto.
 We don't actually see her driving, but afterwards the car looks like it's been in a warzone.
 And then it explodes.

 In every instance of Sousuke driving, he's been shown to blatantly ignore rules or almost get into accidents.
 Most of his driving skills seem to be designed for dangerous car chase missions.
-Hell, even riding a bicycle is crazy when it involves him.
+Even riding a bicycle is crazy when it involves him.

 Eudial from Sailor Moon S. Her preferred way to show up in front of the Victim Of The Week is pulling an epic Car Fu.
 She was so bad that it was a very easy thing for Mimete to tamper with her car and get her killed at the end of her mini-arc.